juliansgottfried/Dengue/README.md

 TO SET UP ENVIRONMENT:

 Place all files in repo into scratch home directory "/scratch/$USER/".
+Renv should activate automatically.

-Run "bash make_folders.sh".
+Run "bash set_up.sh".
+Renv may ask for permission for some action.

 TO RUN: